great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/data_assets/manage_data_assets.md

     - **Data Asset name**: Enter a name for the Data Asset.
 Data Asset names must be unique.
 If you use the same name for multiple Data Assets, each Data Asset must be associated with a unique Data Source.

-5. Select the **Complete Asset** tab to provide all Data Asset records to your Expectations and validations, or select the **Batches** tab to use subsets of Data Asset records for your Expectations and validations.
-If you selected the **Batches** tab, complete the following fields:

-    - **Split Data Asset by** - Select **Year** to partition Data Asset records by year, select **Year - Month** to partition Data Asset records by year and month, or select **Year - Month - Day** to partition Data Asset records by year, month, and day.

-    - **Column of datetime type** - Enter the name of the column containing the date and time data.

-6. Optional.
+5. Optional.
 Select **Add Data Asset** to add additional tables or queries and repeat step 4.

 7. Click **Finish**.